2216622/SP_project/README.md

 - Checks whether the maximum allowed ride time per student is respected.
 - Visualizes the resulting routes through an interactive web interface.

-## Clustering Module (K-Means)
+## Clustering Module (K-Means++)

-The clustering stage uses the K-Means algorithm to assign students to buses based on their locations.
+The clustering stage uses the K-Means++ algorithm to assign students to buses based on their locations.

 Main characteristics: